gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ## Overview

-When this feature is enabled and configured properly, builds are executed on machines created _on demand_.
-Those machines, after the build is finished, can wait to run the next builds or can be removed after the configured `IdleTime`.
+When this feature is enabled and configured properly, jobs are executed on machines created _on demand_.
+Those machines, after the job is finished, can wait to run the next jobs or can be removed after the configured `IdleTime`.
 In case of many cloud providers this helps to utilize the cost of already used instances.